-Students have access have many chances to work closely with professors in specialized Honors courses, including the ever popular seminar series.
-In the past, student's have had the opportunity to attend seminars such as HONR 3332.01 Humanities: Hamilton, HONR 3375.01 Dialogues (Hurricane Harvey), and HONR 3331.02 Culture and Society: Harry Potter.
-During the current Fall 2018 semester, Honors students will be able to take HONR 3332.01 Humanities: Kung Fu, HONR 3342.02 The Word: Frankenstein, and HONR 3343.01 Film & Society (Sci-Fi).
-Each semester, seminars in varying topics are offered in order to ensure each student can find a seminar that he or she will enjoy.
+Students have access have many chances to work closely with professors in specialized Honors courses, including the ever-popular seminar series.
+In the past, students have had the opportunity to attend seminars such as HONR 3332.01 Humanities: Hamilton, HONR 3375.01 Dialogues (Hurricane Harvey), and HONR 3331.02 Culture and Society: Harry Potter.
+During the current fall 2023 semester, Honors students will be able to take HONR 3332.01 Kung Fu, HONR 3342.01 The Word (Domination), and HONR 3343.02 Film and Society (Sci Fi).
+Each semester, seminars on varying topics are offered in order to ensure each student can find a seminar that he or she will enjoy.

 See if you are eligible for HONORS HOUSING.

-Students can VISIT HONORS year-long on Monday through Friday from 8AM to 5PM.
-In the office, Honors Staff are available to answer questions and assist students.
+Students can VISIT HONORS year-long on Monday through Friday from 8:00 a.m. to 5:00 p.m.
+In the office, Honors Staff is available to answer questions and assist students.
 Honors students have access to a private computer lab and lounge located on the 1st floor of Academic Building IV.
 (Right below the Honors College Office.)
 The Honors Lab has computers, a printer, and other supplies.
-The newly-renovated Honors Lounge has a two conference tables with digital monitors, a whiteboard, lounge area, refrigerator, sink, and microwave available for Honors students.
+The newly-renovated Honors Lounge has two conference tables with digital monitors, a whiteboard, lounge area, refrigerator, sink, and microwave available for Honors students.
 Additionally, the Elliott T. Bowers Honors College has a reserved study room in the Newton Gresham Library.